Trichotillomania: Hair-Pulling Disorder

 The condition has a major impact on a person’s quality of life, it can worsen the mental health of a patient, and lead to other risky behaviors such as hair eating.

-Besides recurrent hair-pulling, the condition is indicated by a sense of relief and pleasure after hair is pulled out.
+Besides recurrent hair-pulling, the condition is indicated by a sense of relief and pleasure after the hair is pulled out.

 Treatment of trichotillomania usually revolves around behavioral therapy, especially habit reversal training.
 Some medications can also help e.g. antidepressants.
 A person with this disorder also needs a strong support system.